 Do I tip my Instructor?
 Tipping is normal in the ski instruction world.
 If you think they have done their job well, tip them!

 Do I need to have my skis waxed before a lesson?
 If you rent, they should wax your skis with the wax of the day.
 This wax should be good for a week if the conditions remain the same.
 If it gets warmer or much colder, another wax will be needed.
 If you own your skis and don't know how to wax, both stores above have waxing services.
-If you would like to find out how to wax, there are waxing clinics put on throughout the winter.
-We may do one or two of them this winter.
-Stay tuned via our Facebook page.
+If you would like to find out how to wax, there are how-to videos on Swix and Toko's websites and YouTube.

 What if it is really cold and windy, or it has snowed a lot since the track was last groomed?
-We have a Facebook page that you should check for updates to lessons and where they are being held.
+We have Facebook and Instagram pages that you should check for updates to lessons and where they are being held.
+Also, check your email and texts.
 There are many possibilities for why we would cancel a lesson or change the lesson venue: sometimes it snows or the wind blows the track in after it has been groomed or the groomer is broken.
 There are days when it is not worth being out; struggling with wind and snow isn't conducive to learning and fun.
-Check on the Facebook page before you arrive for the lesson.
-You may also text or call Celeste 208-709-8564 or Jan 208-399-2943.
+Check on the Facebookand Instagram (@tetonnordicskischool) pagesbefore you arrive for the lesson.
+We may also text or call you.